Analytics and SOX:

 - Back up all content and delete unused content from the BI Platform, with the option to restore individual items, if required.

-If desired as part of internal control procedures, 360Suite can archive information to a “Write Once, Read Many” (WORM) device, from which information can be retrieved, but neither modified nor deleted.
+If desired as part of internal control procedures, our solutions can archive information to a “Write Once, Read Many” (WORM) device, from which information can be retrieved, but neither modified nor deleted.

 Complying with SOX has a lot in common with complying with other regulatory requirements (e.g., GDPR, HIPAA, FISMA, etc.).
 But there are also important distinctions.
 For example, GDPR requires organizations to delete personal data in many situations, while SOX regulations require organizations to save financial data and be able to substantiate all deletions.